Here you can find answers to frequently asked questions. Have a specific question? Click on the category link below and you may find your answer!

 More people die of lightning strikes than venomous snakebites in the U.S. every year.
 According to a study published in the New England Journal of Medicine (2002), about 7,000 to 8,000 people are bitten by venomous snakes in the U.S. each year, and about five of them die.
 For more information about snake identification and more, see the publication listed below.

-Snakes and Lizards of Indiana, Purdue University Extension Publication
+Snakes and Lizards of Indiana, The Education Store, Purdue Extension’s resource center

 Options for testing your water include sending it to the Indiana State Department of Health (ISDH) laboratory or to a commercial lab, buying a home test kit, or participating in a testing program offered by various groups.